-Diagnostic Hearing Tests for Children (0 year to 4 years)
+Diagnostic Hearing Tests for younger Children (0 year to 4 years) – Bundaberg Branch only

 Do you have concerns that your child is not hearing well?
 Is your child slow to respond when called?
 Are you concerned about your child’s speech and language development?
 Although your child may have passed his/her hearing test at birth, some types of hereditary hearing loss are progressive and ear infections are very common in children of this age.
 The only way to know for sure if your child has a hearing problem is to get them tested by an Audiologist.

-Please note Diagnostic Hearing Tests for children under the age of 4 years are only available at our Bundaberg Branch.
+Please note: Diagnostic Hearing Tests for children under the age of 4 years are only available at our Bundaberg Branch.
 Medicare rebates are only available from a GP through a Chronic Disease Management Plan (CDM) or referral from an ENT/Neurologist.
 Please speak with your GP for more details.

 At Affordable Hearing, the testing procedure is as follows: